Hjerling-Leffler-Lab/TDEP-sLDSC/readme.md

 # How to generate LDscores for custom annotation
-This codechunk assumes you have run the (R script)[R/00.create_bedfiles.R] to generate bedfiles
+This codechunk assumes you have run the [R script](R/00.create_bedfiles.R) to generate bedfiles

 ```{bash}
 # pwd is project root.
 Getting ldscores for one cell-type